 For nearly a century, the Smolenski's have been providing caring support for families in their times of need.
 Our spacious and serene home has been a haven to many, and over the years we've built a reputation for the quality of our services and the distinguished manner in which our funerals are conducted.

-Joseph R. Smolenski, Sr --father of the present owner--opens New Hyde Park Funeral Home in February of 1956.
+Joseph Richard Smolenski, the son of Joseph Anthony Smolenski, opened the New Hyde Park Funeral Home in 1956.
+It was on the site of the Oszapinski Home and Nursery.
+It started out as a two room funeral home attached to the family home.
+On the other side of the street to the rear, North 9th Place was the growing section for the Nursery.
+It contained 3 large greenhouses as well as open land to grow on.
+Some of this land was purchased for a Parking lot for the Funeral Home.
 At the time, Floral Park and New Hyde Park had large Polish populations.
 The Smolenski name was well known, so the ethnic draw was a natural.
 Business started out well and picked up speed as New Hyde Park grew.
 In fact, at times it was necessary to take over the family home, which was attached, to allow for viewing.

 The New Hyde Park Funeral design for renovation was for it to emulate a home.
 The term Funeral Parlor first came about when the funeral in the home was common as it was in the 1950’s.
 Eventually families decided this was too much of a burden so they began to use our home for the funeral bringing about the term Funeral Home.
 Joseph R Smolenski, Sr. owned and managed it for many years until he turned over the reins to his son, Joseph R Smolenski, Jr. in 1994.
 New Hyde Park Funeral Home was sold in 2019 to the McBride family.

 Smolenski, III, attended NCSU and after graduation settled in Raleigh.
 This

 provided fuel for thought.
 It led to the creation of the Renaissance